-Laura Bush is in her sixth year with the Golden Gopher volleyball program.
+Laura Bush is in her seventh year with the Golden Gopher volleyball program and her third as an associate head coach.
 Being the Gopher interim head coach until Hugh McCutcheon arrived with the program in August of 2012, Bush has nine years of head coaching experience at Auburn (2002-07) and Marquette (1999-2001).

 She has also gone to the Final Four with three different Big Ten programs.
 Bush went as a player for Illinois in 1987 & 88, as an assistant coach from Michigan State in 1995 and with Minnesota in 2009.
 She arrived in 2008 and helped lead the Gophers to an 81-25 record in those seasons, a 45-15 Big Ten mark, a Final Four in 2009, two NCAA Regionals and pair of second-place finishes in conference play.

 With the interim tag, Bush led the Golden Gophers to a Sweet Sixteen appearance in 2011.
 Minnesota defeated North Dakota State and Washington as Minnesota hosted the NCAA Regionals.
 Coaching Ashley Wittman and Tori Dixon to All-America citations, both were also all-regional as well as First Team All-Big Ten. in 2012, Bush continued her role as interim until McCutcheon's arrival and later promoted her to associate head coach title.